roman-milk/roman-milk.github.io/susans-req.md

+===

- ****** Susan's Request Ch.
-05 ****** bydawn1958© Susan shrugged her slender shoulders and relented, allowing Sandy to guide her body over her own.
+Susan shrugged her slender shoulders and relented, allowing Sandy to guide her body over her own.
 With sudden shame, Susan felt her breasts push into the firm boobs below her and with great skill, Sandy lined up the hardened tips.
 Relaxing into the tenderness, Susan hugged her master tightly and the tits melted together much to the delight of the men.

  Julie hovered over the delicious pussy like it was a virgin.
 She held the large shaft in her fist and touched the wide knob against the wet cunt, which was exposed so vulgarly.
 Susan flinched wildly but did not make any attempt to escape.
 Both women had resigned themselves to the fact this much smaller woman was a tiger and she commanded their obedience.